vyg/silverstripe-stylist/README.md

 This module adds a `Theme` tab in the admin that allows users/admins to set site wide theme defaults.
 These generate a css stylesheet that can be used within the main theme css to dynamically style the site.

+> Warning: CSS variables are still not available in all browsers.
+If you need to support IE11 - well just don't.
+Check [http://caniuse.com/#feat=css-variables](http://caniuse.com/#feat=css-variables) to see what browsers have support.

 ## Requirements

  * SilverStripe > 3.1